 Polarizer filters can work wonders in spicing up a photo.
 They can work wonders in cases where cutting through glare will improve contrast and make colors pop.
 By reducing the glare of reflections, they can help peer through transparent reflective surfaces.
 They can deepen the blues of a blue sky and even with black and white they can add texture to areas that might otherwise have become blown out highlights.

-How much of an effect polarizing filters have depends entirely on the lighting conditions in the shot, and especially the angle of light.
+The other element comes down to lighting conditions, and especially the angle of light.
 They’re at their maximum strength at 90° to the sun or primary light source, so you’ll get the most effect if the sun is directly behind you.
 The effect reduces the further away from 90°, which can introduce some inconsistent results on very wide-angle lenses because they span a wide field of view—you end up with banding, which where parts of the sky are a dark, deep blue and other parts are less so.

 Real-World Examples of the Effect of a Polarizer Filter